Dayun123/task-app/docs/dev-blog.md

 ```

 It's probably not fullproof, but I have a few tests setup in Postman and they all pass so that's good enough for this project app.
 I'm getting testing/error-handling fatigue pretty bad on this project, as stated already.

+## 1-1-2020

+#### User Profile

+I started work on the avatar upload route today, and realized that the pattern used in the Mead course seems like it may be faulty in some ways.
+In the course, we saved the avatar as a Buffer directly on the User object.
+I like this idea, but where the problem arises is how to return a User profile with that avatar only when neccessary.
+Originally, I just added the avatar to the virtual 'profile' of the user, but then realized that I would be sending the binary data buffer along with every request for a user, which would be bad.
+Now, I'm just going to create a different virtual property 'profileAvatar' that has the avatar added in with the regular virtual profile and return this user profile at both avatar routes.